elsahib/GroupProject/README.md

 Firstly, we have used a Kubernetes Kluster.
 The application deployment is automated using a webhook from github to the CI server, Azure Devops Project.
 Whenever a commit is made to the master branch, the CI server is notified and it will grab a copy of the changes.
 The will trigger Docker to build the images and they will be deployed using Kubernetes as an orchestration tool.

+We have also deployed our application using Azure Functions.

 The diagram below displays the complexity of the CI/CD pipeline.